Folly of Man

 View south from Empire State Building, Manhattan, New York City.
+The twin towers of the World Trade Center, which were destroyed during a terror attack in September 2001, can be glimpsed in the background.
 (Photo copyright © by Kaj Halberg)

 “It has always amazed me that these people who are trying to learn and understand the world around us before it is bulldozed out of existence, have to work on piteously low salaries or on minuscule and precarious grants, while they do one of the most important jobs in the world.
 For it is only by learning how the planet works that we will see what we are doing wrong and have a chance to save it and ourselves as well.”

-Scientists, ringing forest birds in Bwamba National Park, Uganda, standing in their primitive field camp.
+Scientists, ringing forest birds in Bwamba National Park, Uganda, gathered in their primitive field camp.
 (Photo copyright © by Kaj Halberg)

 ”Later – after six bodies had been located, after a search for two others had been abandoned, after surgeons had amputated the gangrenous right hand of my teammate Beck Weathers – people would ask why, if the weather had begun to deteriorate, had climbers on the upper mountain not heeded the signs?
 Why did veteran Himalayan guides keep moving upward, leading a gaggle of amateurs, each of whom had paid as much as $65,000 to be ushered safely up Everest, into an apparent death trap?”

 Jon Krakauer (born 1954), American writer, about the disaster on Mount Everest May 10, 1996, causing the death of 12 people, in his book Into Thin Air, 1997